sleepingkingstudios/sleepingkingstudios.github.io/about/me.md

 ### Who Do You Serve, And Who Do You Trust?

-I currently work as a Ruby engineer for [Vestorly.com](https://www.vestorly.com), building out their web application and integrations with clients, partners, and the wider ecosystem.
+I currently work as a senior software engineer in New York City.
 My current professional focus is on web server development, but I have also worked with general web technologies and a range of platforms, as a game developer for an online social interactive network, and design and develop small game projects on the side.

 I have also contributed to tabletop gaming sourcebooks for Blue Devil Games, including <em>Tell It To My Axe!</em> and <em>Akashic Nodes</em>.